 Here's how the CGAIT Cup works:

-Members informally get up in front of the group (no Powerpoint presentations etc...) and give it their best shot describing how their solution best fits the CGAIT Cup's topic.
+Members informally get up in front of the group (no PowerPoint presentations, etc...) and describing how their solution best fits the CGAIT Cup topic.

-No need to submit anything beforehand or tell anyone that they will be participating.
-When the mic is open for the Cup, anyone that wants can get up and present.
-Presentations generally last between 3-6 minutes.
+No need to submit anything beforehand or tell anyone that you'll be participating.
+When the mic is open for the Cup, anyone who wants to get up should do so!
+Presentations typically last between 3-6 minutes.

-Past presentations are generally a mix of humor and serious accomplishments.
+Past presentations have been a good mix of humor and serious accomplishments.

-Winner is normally decided by informal vote from the attendees present.
+A winner is decided by informal vote from the attendees present.

 2024 Summer Conference CGAIT Cup Award

-As per tradition, our 2023 winner, Larry Garlick, will determine the topic for this year's award!
-Stay tuned for the challenge he throws down and get ready to share your story!
+As per tradition, our 2023 winner, Larry Garlick, has determined the topic for this year's award!

 2023 Summer Conference CGAIT Cup Award